dataknut/statsCode/olsRegressionExample.md

 ## F-statistic: 6.377 on 1 and 30 DF,  p-value: 0.01708
 ```

+There are an infinite number of ways to report regression model results and every journal has it's own.
+We look at this in detail below using stargazer [@stargazer] but the [guidance here](https://www.csus.edu/indiv/v/vangaasbeckk/courses/200a/sup/regressionresults.pdf) is also quite useful.

 # Model with more than 1 term

 So our model was mostly OK (one violated assumption?) but the r sq was quite low.